jakob753951/GroupProject/docs/index.md

 [View the full report here]()

+The code for all of the graphs and for this dashboard is on [This GitHub repo.](https://github.com/jakob753951/data-viz-group-8)

 ## Alcohol consumption v Development status
 We wanted to see if there was a difference in alcohol consumption between developed and developing nations.
 We plotted this data as a boxplot animated over time as shown: